Platform

 Beacons are best used to target and interact with customers in your store.
 Beacons can help improve the overall shopping experience by providing hyper-specific personalized messages to customers but are limited to the distance of the physical network established by the beacons.

-Unlike geofencing, beacons have to be bought, installed, and set up to function properly.
-Furthermore, customers need to have Bluetooth activated on their mobile devices.
-Unless they use it frequently, they may usually keep it off to preserve battery life.
+Unlike geofencing, beacons must be bought, installed, and set up to function properly.
+Furthermore, customers must activate Bluetooth on their mobile devices.
+They may keep it off to preserve battery life unless they use it frequently.

-Beacon programs also require customers to download and install an app and allow access to their device from the Bluetooth network.
-While this may work for dedicated customers, first-time or skeptical customers may be turned off by these requirements.
+Beacon programs also require customers to download and install an app and allow access to their devices from the Bluetooth network.
+While this may work for dedicated customers, these requirements may turn off first-time or skeptical customers.

 HOW DO YOU DECIDE?

 For most companies, geofencing is a better option than beacons because it is more cost-effective.
-With Agility, even small companies can quickly make and manage multiple geofencing campaigns without having to buy and install beacons in their store or worry about forcing customers to download an app.
+With Agility, even small companies can quickly make and manage multiple geofencing campaigns without buying and installing beacons in their store or worrying about forcing customers to download an app.

 AGILITY MAKES DIGITAL MARKETING EASY